marcelogmca/llm_narrative_engine/README.md

 A robust self-contained application for creating dynamic long-form narratives using AI.
 This engine combines a multi-agent AI system powered by a persistent, dynamic world-state that ensures long-term continuity, coherence, and linear character development while offering a seamless creative cycle workflow.

+This was created to get a deeper understanding of modern AI techniques and solve problems found on the most popular role playing systems.

+* SillyTavern: A fantastic tool with a lot of depth and capabilities, but it's also its weakness.
+It feels overwhelming and is too complex for the average user who just wants a plug & play experience.
+* RisuAI: Simple to use but lacks more advanced features.

+However what I found on every RP (role-playing) system is that they all share the same limitation: They strive to complete the user's narrative on mostly one LLM call.
+This is correct for the user experience to feel snappy and to save costs, but nowadays high end popular models have gotten very cheap, so it's now reasonable to have a multi-agent RP experience, where we give each LLM a specific task instead of relying on large monolithic API calls that result in subpar output due to LLM's instruction overflow and attention drift.
+Using a multi-agent setup ensures every part of the experience goes to it's fullest potential and the narrative retains supreme quality and consistency.

 *A short demonstration of the Visual Novel run-time environment.*

 ## Core Vision